bldl/emplace-spidermonkey/README.md

   This section is similar to our approach for updating an existing entry, except here, we’re adding a new entry to the map.
 If the key isn’t found, we retrieve the `insert` function from the `handler` and invoke it to generate the initial value for this new key-value pair.

   The section uses similar techniques to the `update` scenario.
-Use the knowledge and experience you have gained up to this point to implement the `insert` handler.
+Use the knowledge and experience you have gained so far to implement the `insert` handler.

    <details>
    <summary>Solution</summary>